tmagn/HR9-First-Timers-Track/README.md

 Page Actions are only displayed on certain pages, and their icon appears inside the address bar.
 This is the right options for extensions that only operate on certain websites.
 Page Actions explicitly tell the user which websites they need permissions for.<sup>2</sup> Some examples use cases for page action extensions are subscribing to a page’s RSS feed or making a slideshow out of the page’s photos.

 ## BoilerPlates
 If you would like a popup boilerplate, clone the <folder> folder.
-The directory looks like: boilerplate/HR8.5_New_Tab_Extension
+The directory looks like: `boilerplate/HR8.5_New_Tab_Extension`

 If you would like a new tab boilerplate, clone the <folder> folder.
-The directory looks like: <insert directory>
+The directory looks like: `boilerplate/HR8.5_Popup`

 If there is a different type of boilerplate you would like, see [Extensionizr](https://extensionizr.com/!#%7B%22modules%22:[%22hidden-mode%22,%22with-bg%22,%22with-persistent-bg%22,%22no-options%22,%22no-override%22],%22boolean_perms%22:[],%22match_ptrns%22:[]%7D).